Skip Ribbon Commands

 Atrial Septal Defect - What it is

-Atrial Septal Defect (ASD) is a defect between the two upper heart chambers (the atria).
+Atrial septal defect (ASD) is a congenital defect between the two upper heart chambers (the atria).
 This defect allows mixing of oxygenated and deoxygenated blood, eventually causing right heart enlargement and high pressure in the lungs (pulmonary hypertension).

 Moderate- to large-sized Atrial Septal Defect (ASD) causing right heart dilatation and raised pressure in the lungs should be closed.
 Closure can be performed either via percutaneous method using devices (through the femoral vein) or through open-heart surgery.